 Specify some check-in times and be certain your teen can reach you by texting or phoning.
 Let it be known if a check-in time is missed by a certain number of minutes, it will be you making the call.

-3. Prom Night Is a Milestone Celebration, Not an Opportunity for Sex
+3. A Milestone Celebration, Not a Sex Date

 Hopefully, sex is an ongoing topic between you and your child.
 Knowing they’re armed with knowledge should be some form of reassurance.
 Another step in this direction: getting to know your teen’s date or event companions prior to the big night.